John Lancaster Spalding Scholarship Information

 - The number of grants and the amount of each grant for the school year will be dependent upon the funds available and the size and need of the applicant pool.

 - Payment of Spalding Scholarship Grants will be made twice a year directly to the Catholic school a student attends.
 These grants will be applied to the family’s tuition obligation.
-Tuition assistance grants will be announced by the end of May 2018.
+It is anticipated that tuition assistance grants will be announced in early June 2023.

-- The completed FACTS application, the fee ($30), and any required supporting documents are to be filed with FACTS according to their directions.
+- The FACTS application, payment of the application fee, and any required supporting documents are to be transmitted online to FACTS according to their directions.

 - Families must also request the pastor submit a recommendation to the Office of Catholic Schools verifying good standing in the parish.

-- The application process is complete only when the pastor’s recommendation has been submitted to the Office of Catholic Schools and when a completed parent financial aid application, including all required supporting documents and the fee, have been submitted to FACTS.
-It is important to submit applications and documents as soon as possible.
-Only completed applications which include supporting documents submitted on or before April 15, 2018 will be considered when Spalding assistance awards are determined.
+- The application process is complete only when the pastor’s recommendation has been submitted to the Office of Catholic Schools and when a completed parent financial aid application, required supporting documents, and the application fee have been uploaded and submitted to FACTS.
+Only completed applications, which include supporting documents, submitted on or before the April 28 deadline will be considered when Spalding assistance awards are determined.

-- A checklist for a Spalding Scholarship Application as well as a downloadable version of these Protocols and Procedures may also be found in forms in the Spalding Scholarship folder under Catholic Schools.
+- A checklist for a Spalding Scholarship Application, as well as a downloadable version of these Protocols and Procedures can also be found on the forms in the Spalding Scholarships in Catholic Schools folder.